unkcpz/tatzelwurm/README.md

 - [ ] stress test and handle the edge cases such as actors are over-loaded.
 - [ ] integrating to test with plumpy.
 - [ ] integrating to aiida-core.
+- [ ] settle all the todos (should do this frequently when it is proper timing)